REANNZ/etcbd-public/Lab.md

 # Explore ELK (metrics tools) #

-Now that we have at least the Apache data being pushed into ELK, start exploring the Metrics tools at http://xeap-wsNN.aarnet.edu.au:5601/
+Now that we can have at least the Apache data being pushed into ELK, start exploring the Metrics tools at https://xx-rad1.tein.aarnet.edu.au:9443/

-* On first access, you will need to create an index - just push the Create Index button
+At the same time, browse the Admintool at https://xx-rad1.tein.aarnet.edu.au/

-* Explore the log messages received - and the fields they are parsed by
+You should be receiving messages from the Admintool into ELK.
+Explore the log messages received - and the fields they are parsed by.

 # Deploying monitoring tools